open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ### 2023-04-05

-* Add 'buyer-contracting-type' and 'Directive 2014/25/EU' to the `+itemClassificationScheme.csv` codelist.
+* Add 'eu-buyer-contracting-type' and 'eu-main-activity' to the `+itemClassificationScheme.csv` codelist.

 ### 2021-02-15